 It’s good practice to make sure water can run freely in all the guttering around the house and also across the flat roof so remove all debris.

 Prevention is better than cure.
 Whilst your insurance should cover you for any major problems, an incident might affect your future insurance premiums.
-Always check direct with HomeProtect if over 30% of your roof is flat, as we can offer competitive flat roof insurance quotes where other insurers ramp up the premiums.
+Always check direct with HomeProtect if over 30% of your roof is flat, as we can offer flat roof insurance quotes where other insurers ramp up the premiums.

 You should also check that you have full details of the roof installer who built your flat roof and if they supplied any form of guarantees or warranties.
 If you’re just think of upgrading or adding a flat roof it is always worth paying the extra to hire a reputable roof installer.